Record Travel On Easter Weekend Follows Updated CDC Guidelines

 (CBS Detroit) — One sure sign that things are returning to normal is the number of people traveling.
 On the Friday before Easter weekend, the Transportation Security Administration (TSA) reported over 1.5 million screenings at airport checkpoints.
 That number set the pandemic-era record and was the most in close to 13 months.
 Those numbers remained relatively high through the weekend, with close to 1.4 million screenings Saturday and over 1.5 million screenings again Sunday.

-READ MORE: Former Aide For Embattled Florida Congressman Matt Gaetz Claims Sex Crime Allegations Are 'Baseless'

 JUST IN: @TSA screened 1,580,785 people at airport checkpoints nationwide yesterday, Friday, April 2.
 It was the highest checkpoint throughput since March 12, 2020.
-So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: Key Largo Fisheries Credits Power Of Internet Sales With Their Survival
+So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: South Florida Politicos On The Death Of Congressman Alcee Hastings

 — Lisa Farbstein, TSA Spokesperson (@TSA_Northeast) April 3, 2021